 As you can see from the picture above, the blanched pesto on the right definitely had a lighter, more spring-green color, while the pesto on the left with unblanched leaves came out darker.
 The blanched pesto also had a smoother, more homogenous texture than the unblanched pesto.

-Verdict: This tip is mind-blowing... with a caveat.
+Verdict: This is a mind-blowing tip ... with a caveat.

 While the blanched pesto was definitely greener and smoother, how the two pestos tasted mattered more to me.
 The winner here?
 Unblanched pesto by a mile.
 It tasted herbaceous, fresher, and well, like fresh basil.
 The blanched pesto's flavors were muted, and to be honest, didn't really taste like basil anymore.
 While the green color of the blanched basil was definitely more eye-appealing, I'll trade some color for vibrant flavors instead.